DeAmir/deamir.github.io/_posts/2023-10-06-The Recursion Theorem 1.md

 We now need to construct such a TM.
 This is difficult to do explicitly - try to create a Python program that prints itself.
 For example, if you start with `print(` then you need another `print(` inside etc., infinitely many times.

 ### The Construction
-We construct such a machine, SELF, by separating the printing process into two parts, each carried out by a dedicated TM.
+We construct such a machine, $SELF$, by separating the printing process into two parts, each carried out by a dedicated TM.
 The machines are $A$ and $B$.
 The $SELF$ machine would be executing $A$ and then $B$.

 If $A$ prints the string $S_A$, then $B$ could get the description of $A$: it's the description of the machine $P_{S_A}$ that only prints the string $S_A$ - which resides on the tape as it arrives to $B$.
 So $B$ has the description of $A$.
 If it also had the description of itself, then it'd have access to $\langle A\rangle$  and $\langle B\rangle$ and then write to tape $\langle AB\rangle$ (a description of the machine that first executed $A$ and then $B$).
 That's exactly the description of $SELF$.